Roll20/roll20-api-scripts/Hexploration/README.md

 is set very high.

-If this is not set, then the hex can be revealed from a theoretically infinite distance away (out to the global reveal distance).
+If this is not set, then the hex can be revealed from a theoretically infinite distance away (out to the line of sight distance).

 ### Global configs

 These configs apply globally throughout the use of this script.

-#### Reveal Distance
+#### Line of Sight

 This is the global reveal distance.
 It specifies how far out (in units) hexes are revealed when a character token is moved.

 ## Help